La Movida Madrileña: Literature

 Writers Gregorio Morales, Vicente Molina Foix, Luis Antonio de Villena, Javier Barquín, José Tono Martínez, Luis Mateo Díez, José Antonio Gabriel y Galán, José Luis Moreno-Ruiz and Ramón Mayrata were prominent in the Tertulia de Creadores, which were a cycle of meetings, lectures, debates and happenings that took place in the Círculo de Bellas Artes in Madrid between 1983 and 1984.
-Many of them, as Gregorio Morales, José Tono Martínez or Ramón Mayrata, were regular collaborators of the art magazine La Luna de Madrid.
+Many of them, such as Gregorio Morales, José Tono Martínez or Ramón Mayrata, were regular collaborators of the art magazine La Luna de Madrid.
 Other publications, such as Oscar Mariné's magazine Madrid Me Mata (Madrid Kills Me) contributed to the creation of a common identity.

 Another important figure outside the artistic world of the Movida was journalist Francisco Umbral, a writer for the newspaper El País, who wrote about and documented the movement.

-LGBTQ+

-People focused on gender-based and heteronormative blindness, neglecting the significance of gender, sexuality, or acknowledging them.
-Those who participated in La Movida all believed that one of their top priorities in undertaking La Movida was advocating for queer people.
-Cultural productions with queer undertones have been placed elsewhere and have a majority of heteronormative narratives in La Movida.
-Voices were offered through musical production to represent gender and sexuality associated with the queer community, and others that weren't were overlooked during La Movida.

-The movement was a time of enlightenment, where members of the LGBTQ+ community could be seen as normal human beings.
-It was a period where there was change in perspectives and the LGBTQ+ community could be freely open without any repression from the government or limitations from the church.
-La Movida emphasized liberty and the chance to open new opportunities for the gay community towards having equal rights.
-A neighborhood in Madrid named Chueca symbolizes the modernity, freedom, and openness beginning in this period.
-It is the home of the LGBTQ community and is a popular area of Madrid.
-They have a variety of events like alternative fashion centres and a host of opportunities for entertainment, in an anything-goes atmosphere.
-It also holds the gay pride festival between June and July.
-Crossing through Chueca is a book written about La Movida Madrileña, about the lesbian community and navigating their sexual, racial, gender, and class identities.
-Chueca is known for its queer-safe spaces and how they combat against discrimination, which played a big role during the La Movida Madrileña.
+Queerness